 Nobody likes a list of rules.
 Whether they’re do’s or don'ts.
 But when it comes to boundary expectations with clients, it’s best to get in the habit of establishing things early.
 And if necessary going over them often.
 Many clients are reaching out to you in time of great need.
-Taking the time to set boundaries will give you and your clients the structure to build a respectful, consistent, and trusted relationship.
+Not only can these boundaries prevent you from losing your license but taking the time to set boundaries will give you and your clients the structure to build a respectful, consistent, and trusted relationship.

 Things to DO until they become second nature.